How do I apply for a Fulbright Scholarship?

 How can I make my application more successful?

 There is no “formula” for a successful application.
 Each individual’s application should be about the candidate, how the program time will be spent, and what outcomes can be reasonably expected.
 What is successful for one applicant may not be effective for another applicant.
+The below webinar provides some advice on what our selection committees look for in general.

 Will the Fulbright Commission staff review my application before submitting?